Skip to content

 cp dist/docker-compose.yaml docker-compose.yaml

-By default, Qlico only comes with a reverse proxy (Traefik), if you would like more services use the Examples, for example Redis see the Examples/Redis.
+By default, Qlico only comes with a reverse proxy Traefik, if you would like more services use the Examples, for example Redis see the Examples/Redis.
 If you're missing a service, feel free to contribute!

-After customizing to your needs, you can do a docker-compose up inside the qlico-core folder.
+After customizing to your needs, you can do a docker compose up inside the qlico-core folder.

 Congratulations, you're now running qlico-core.

-Adding Qlico to your (existing) project(s)
+Adding Qlico to your (existing) project(s) - NGINX (default)

 To start using Qlico, you'll need a qlico folder and Dockerfile inside your (existing) project.
 You can find these files in the project-examples directory.